stefanfreitag/azure_s3_repository_archiver/README.md

 - Logging to CloudWatch
   - Configurable retention period.
 Default is one month.
   - Encryption using customer-managed KMS key
+- Schedule based execution.
+  - The default schedule is one week and can be overriden as part of the backup configuration.

 ## Prerequisites